 - In substance use counseling, it is important to be non-judgmental and to avoid criticizing mistakes from a client’s past.
 Being understanding and empathetic, even if your client has experienced relapse, will make it easier for your clients to open up to you and will be beneficial to their recovery experience.
 There must be a balance, however, in which you still hold your client accountable for behaviors in order to enable success.

 Becoming a successful substance use counselor requires more than just a specific set of characteristics.
 There are formal training requirements that must also be completed in order to practice.
 These requirements vary from state-to-state making it imperative to research prior to starting a program.
 Sober College’s School of Addiction Studies allows students to complete the educational requirements for the state they wish to practice in.

-While there are differences from state-to-state, in general, if you are pursuing a career in substance abuse counseling, you should expect some of the following requirements:
+While there are differences from state-to-state, in general, if you are pursuing a career in substance use counseling, you should expect some of the following requirements: